ajay-gandhi/asciify-image/README.md

 "," may be substituted, but for a darker pixel, the character "8" would be substituted.
 Since these characters are different sizes, they look lighter or darker in the big picture (pun somewhat intended).

+Some inspiration from
+[image-to-ascii](https://www.npmjs.com/package/image-to-ascii), but the code is written from scratch.
+Mostly created this because I didn't like the native dependencies required in existing asciification libraries.